How to Make an American Quilt: Anna Neale

 As a young maid, Anna starts an affair with her boss's son Beck, who's visiting from Chicago.
-She becomes pregnant by him, and when her great aunt Pauline finds out about it she sends Anna away with their family story quilt (which she had sold to the boss's wife).
+She becomes pregnant by him, and when her great-aunt Pauline finds out about it she sends Anna away with their family story quilt (which she had sold to the boss's wife).
 During her pregnancy, Anna met Glady and Hy as she was taken in by their family.

 Anna becomes particularly close with Glady, eventually teaching her to quilt.
 During one of these quilting lessons, she starts labor, eventually giving birth to Marianna.
 It's only then that Anna realizes that her fancy notion of romantic love was nothing in comparison to the maternal love she feels for Marianna.
 Anna now orchestrates the quilting group.

-Marianna Neale
+Maranna Neale

-Marianna gives the appearance of being in love with her promiscuous freedom until a moment of vulnerability comes in a conversation with Finn.
+Maranna gives the appearance of being in love with her promiscuous freedom until a moment of vulnerability comes in a conversation with Finn.
 She speaks of a man that she met in France.
 They had met and spent one evening together during which they connected over a meeting of minds before she discovered that he was married.
 Although she has taken many lovers since, she realizes this man is her soulmate and she doesn't even know his name.